You are here:

 Communication

-The use of image and sound recording devices is prohibited in changing rooms and showers during HRJ association activities.
+The use of image and sound recording devices is prohibited at HRJ association events in changing rooms and showers.
 If video analyses are to be carried out, the corresponding consent of the persons or legal guardians must be obtained in advance (e.g., on the registration form).
 These take place with several people simultaneously in one room.

-Coaches and athletes should draw each other’s attention to any misconduct they notice.
-Race briefings always take place in public view.
+Coaches and athletes should draw each other’s attention to any potential misconduct they notice.
+Race briefings always take place publicly and visibly.

-Expressions, jokes, and statements that convey sexual content and/or negatively refer to a person’s gender or sexual orientation are prohibited.
-Comments on the physical appearance and looks of children, adolescents, and adults are also prohibited.
+Expressions, jokes, and statements that convey sexual content and/or negatively refer to a person’s gender or sexual orientation are to be refrained from.
+Statements regarding the physical appearance and looks of children, young people, and adults are to be refrained from.

 Physical Contact

-Assistance must be provided correctly according to sports standards and transparently communicated or demonstrated before the exercise.
+Assistance must be provided correctly from a sports technical perspective and communicated transparently or demonstrated in advance of the exercise.
 It should be clearly defined which contact is acceptable and which is not.
-Touching children, adolescents, and adults that is not directly related to the sport is prohibited.
+Touches of children, young people, and adults that are not directly related to the sport are to be refrained from.
 Physical contact, especially with adolescents (e.g., hugging), must be desired or wanted by them.

 Power/Influence